 Even before this interview, several facts indicated this.
 The footbridge that led across the wetland seemed useless to us, as the wetland turned into a dry meadow.
 The waterfall was also turned off for "technical reasons".
 This did not occur to us, but the captain explained to us that the waterfall is adjustable by a sluice.
 If they were released, it would be down the stream in a few minutes and tourists could only walk along the riverbed.

 On the way home, we thought about the drought, which is becoming more and more evident.
 We discussed how to prevent him.
 We have to save water, it seemed like a clear solution.
 It will really help that we use the water we take a shower to flush the toilet.
 That we will water the garden with rainwater instead of wasting drinking water.

 Yes, it is right and everyone should save water, but it will not save nature.
 It needs to rain regularly and water is retained in the landscape.
 However, nature cannot be ordered to arrange regular rain.
 Rather, the solution will be not to help global warming, which is probably due to the high carbon content of the atmosphere.

 If we significantly reduce our consumption of coal and oil, global warming could slow down or even stop.
 Oil and coal are old parts of organic origin.
 These substances have long been formed by the decomposition of plants and animals with a high carbon content.
-We extract this carbon from the bowels of the planet where it was enclosed and take it to the surface, where we burn it and otherwise consume it, thereby releasing it into the air.
-The solution will probably be no longer releasing carbon into the atmosphere and thus not helping to warm the planet.
+We extract this carbon from the bowels of the planet where it was enclosed and carry it to the surface, where we burn it and otherwise consume it, thereby releasing it into the air.
+The solution will probably not release carbon further into the air and thus not help warm the planet.
 This will stabilize the climate and rains could become normal again, as before.